 Fridland, Ellen & Richard Moore

 2015.
 Imitation reconsidered.
 Philosophical Psychology 28:6 ► pp. 856 ff.

 Moore, Richard, Bettina Mueller, Juliane Kaminski & Michael Tomasello

 2015.
 Two-year-old children but not domestic dogs understand communicative intentions without language, gestures, or gaze.
 Developmental Science 18:2 ► pp. 232 ff.

 Planer, Ronald J. & Peter Godfrey‐Smith

-This list is based on CrossRef data as of 26 february 2021.
+This list is based on CrossRef data as of 5 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.